To help you set up your A/B tests, we offer you a little practical exercise.

 In the pop-in selection of a tracking tool, we click on Kameleoon to activate it.
 Then you need to associate at least one goal so that it can track the performance of your variations and show you results.

 By default, only the “Engagement” goal is set (this goal is reached if the visitor has visited other pages after the landing page).
 But we created, in step 4, two click trackings, which are then proposed to us in the list of goals.
 We will select them by clicking on the corresponding line.
 To choose one of them as the main goal, we click on the star.

 By continuing the finalization of the test, we access its summary.
 It’s time to check that everything is ok:

 - Traffic is allocated 50/50 to our two variations and the original one;

 - The three goals we have chosen are associated with the test.

 Each category can be scrolled to display the details.

 Everything is ok, it’s almost time to launch our test!
 But before, it is very important to simulate our experience to check the display and targeting of variations.

-We close the summary pop-in and, in the finalization menu, click on the iconwhich leads us to the simulation of the test.
+We close the summary pop-in and, in the finalization menu, click on the fourth step which takes us to the test simulation.